Skip to Main Content

 Students have three primary rights under FERPA.

-2. The right to seek an amendment to their education records if students believe them to be inaccurate or misleading
+2. The right to seek an amendment to their education records if the student believes them to be inaccurate or misleading

-3. The right to have some control over the disclosure of information from those educational records
+3. The right to have control over the disclosure of certain information from their education records

 Students can manage their privacy settings in MyUCLA.

-For more information, see UC Policies Applying to Campus Activities, Organizations and Students (Section 130) and UCLA Procedure 220.1 Student Grievances Regarding Violations of FERPA or University Policies on Privacy Rights Applying to Disclosure or Content of Student Records.
+For more information, see UC Policies Applying to Campus Activities, Organizations and Students (Section 130) (PDF) and UCLA Procedure 220.1 Student Grievances Regarding Violations of FERPA.

 Contact